flammie/flammie.github.io/häkkejä/dublin-airport-text-login.markdown

+---
+layout: default
+title: logging in to a javascript captive portal without a graphical browser
+---
 # Logging in to a captive portal of javascript without a browser

 It so happens that I'm at Dublin airport at the moment without a working